Powerball announces delay to record-breaking $1.9B drawing

-DES MOINES, Iowa (AP) — The Powerball drawing was delayed Monday and it’s likely that the official results won’t be known until later Tuesday, the Multi-State Lottery Association said.
-The record-breaking $1.9 billion Powerball drawing was delayed because a participating lottery had issues processing sales, officials said.
+DES MOINES, Iowa (AP) — The record-breaking $1.9 billion Powerball drawing was delayed because a participating lottery had issues processing sales and it’s likely that the results won’t be known until later Tuesday, officials said.

 “Powerball requires all 48 participating lotteries to submit their sales and play data prior to the winning numbers being selected.
-Once Powerball receives the outstanding submission, the drawing can proceed," the lottery said in a statement to The Associated Press.
+Once Powerball receives the outstanding submission, the drawing can proceed," the Multi-State Lottery Association said in a statement.

 Nearly three hours after the scheduled 10:59 p.m.
-EST drawing, the association told the AP: “It’s against our policy to name the lottery that is experiencing the delay.”
+EST Monday drawing, the association told The Associated Press: “It’s against our policy to name the lottery that is experiencing the delay.”
+On Tuesday morning, the association said in a new statement that Powerball was “in communication with the lottery throughout the night as it works to resolve the issue.”

 People are also reading…